Massachusetts LLC Certificate of Organization

 Regardless of how you file your Certificate of Organization, the state will process and approve your LLC within 1-2 business days.

-Note: Filing times may take longer due to the current global situation and government delays.
+Note: Filing times may take longer due to government delays.
 For the most up-to-date LLC processing times, check how long does it take to get an LLC in Massachusetts.

-Alternatively, if you want to hire a company to form your LLC, check out Best LLC Services in Massachusetts.
+Alternatively, if you want to hire someone to form your LLC for you, check out Best LLC Services in Massachusetts.

 Before you continue: Make sure you have searched your LLC name and selected your Massachusetts Registered Agent.